CDAT/cdms/docs/source/manual/cdms_2.rst

            * The default is ``None``, in which case the first dimension is extensible if it is ``time.Set`` to ``0`` to turn off this behaviour.
            * ``fill_value`` is the missing value flag.
            * ``index`` is the extended dimension index to write to.
 The default index is determined by lookup relative to the existing extended dimension.
-           **Note:** data can also be written by setting a slice of a file variable, and attributes can be written by setting an attribute of a file variable."
+           **Note:** Data can also be written by setting a slice of a file variable, and attributes can be written by setting an attribute of a file variable."

 CDMS Datatypes
 --------------